ceford/cefjdemos-data-jdm-help-en/articles/extensions/extensions-languages.md

 ## Description

 This page allows you to install languages.
-It shows all available languages and the language version available.
-Language versions may be out of step with Joomla versions.
+It shows all available languages and the language version available, which may be out of step with Joomla versions.
 This could lead to the appearance of English text labels within none English pages.

 ### Common Elements

 Some elements of this page are covered in separate Help articles:

 * [Toolbars](jdocmanual?article=help/common-elements/toolbars).
 * [List Filters](jdocmanual?article=help/common-elements/list-filters).